 6 Tips for Getting the Most out of a Bridal Show

 Newly engaged?
 Overwhelmed?
 Going to a Bridal Show or Bridal Expo is a great start.
 However, you can walk out more confused than when you walked in!
 Here are some guidlines to help make your trip to Cincinnati's Bridal Shows fun and productive!

 Bridal Shows are a great way to meet a lot of potential wedding vendors such as Wedding Venues, Wedding Photographers, DJs, Cakes, and pretty much anything you can imagine for your big day all in one room.
 To make the best of it, you should prepare yourself BEFORE you arrive at the bridal shows

-- Create a wedding email: Everyone including the show host will want your contact information.
+- Wedding Email: Everyone including the show host will want your contact information.
 Every vendor will receive a copy of this information which means you will get a lot of vendors contacting you to try to earn your business.
 This can get very overwhelming and annoying.
-Creating a wedding email will keep all of the wedding spam out of your normal email.
+Creating a wedding email helps organize your wedding email seperate from your regular email.

-- Do some pre show research: Inevitably you will have already done some homework on the vendors for your wedding.
+- Pre show research: Inevitably you will have already done some homework on the vendors for your wedding.
 Look at the wedding show's website and see which vendors you want to target.

 - Do not waste your time: If you are not interested in a vendor, do not stop to talk to them.
 You don't have time and neither do they.
 As salespeople they will try to talk to you but in reality you may be keeping them from talking to someone who may actually hire them.
 Don't stay and talk to be polite.

 - Carry two bags: You will likely collect information from most of the vendors who say hello to you even if you don't like them.
 Have one bag for those you are not interested in and throw that in the trash when you leave.
 Have another bag for those you are interested in.
 This works with bringing a sharpie because you can distinguish your favorites in that bag with the sharpie.